 If you have questions regarding this posting or would like assistance with nursing opportunities please contact Nurse Recruitment at (734) 936-5183.

 Current Michigan Registered Nurse License.

-One (1) year of recent (within the last year) Adult ED or Adult ICU experience as a RN
+One (1) year of current (at least 20hrs/week) in an Adult ED or Adult ICU as a RN

 RESUME REQUIRED (for both internal & external applicants):